Kevis-Mevada/Kevis-Mevada/README.md

 ## 👨‍💻 About Me
 - 🎓 **Final-year Computer Engineering student** at Ahmedabad Institute of Technology.
-- 👨‍🏫 Former **Technical Instructor** at Icon Academy, training 120+ students in Python, Java, and C++.
+- 👨‍🏫 **Technical Instructor** at Icon Academy (C-DAC Authorized Center), trained 120+ students.
-- 🚀 **Team Leader for Team "onestep"** – leading AI-based projects and hackathon initiatives.
+- 🚀 **Team Leader for Team "onestep"** – specialized in AI-driven full-stack solutions.
 - 🏆 **1st Place Winner** of the INSCRYPTION Coding Competition (GDG On Campus, 2025).
-- 🌱 Currently focused on **Generative AI, Django, and Flutter Development**.
+- 🌱 Currently deep-diving into **Generative AI, Large Language Models, and System Design**.
 - 🎯 Career Goal: To contribute to impactful software engineering roles and large-scale applications.

 ---